 - Model across different contexts and environments.

-- Model the key words in the sentence.
+- Point to the key words in the sentence.
 We do not need to model every word we say.

 - Model a wide range of communication functions.
 For example: not just requesting, but also giving opinions, telling news, having conversations, etc.

-- Use a slow pace as we model.
+- Use a slow pace as we show the AAC.